Sabin-Pla/L1G103303/README.md

 One integrated test, IntegratedEventTest exists to demonstrate threads sequentially sending the events in a TimeQueue as they pass according to a simulated time scale of 60x speed.

 The events all expire exactly when they are supposed to.
-However, I was unable to get thread runners to send events as events in the queue expired.
+The test runner successfully dequeues events shortly after their expiration time as intended.